bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 And although Nadraa had written each of them down, handed the notes to the gnome to review, the gnome had still repeated each of the lines, ending each of them with "and do so properly".
 They all knew why he had emphasized it, but they had also learned to turn the rough to the smooth.
-Also, there were no customers if you always yelled at them, and most of them actually came back because they had good a experience doing business.
+Besides, there were no customers if you always yelled at them, and most of them actually came back because they had good a experience doing business.

 "Did he go over everything again this time?"
 Adrex asked a bit tired, though hoping for a laugh.